 RoadID is like a liferaft.
 You hope you never use it for its intended purpose.
 But if you should need it, you’d be really glad you had it.

 RoadID was originally designed by and for elite cyclists (road racers that do things like the Tour de France) both during training rides and competitions.
 Since then, it has spread to other sports and activities, such as hikers and overseas travelers.
-And originally, if offered 6 lines of text similar to our dog tags — although it offered it on wrist bands, ankle bands and shoe tags as well.
+And originally, if offered 6 lines of text similar to our dog tags.
+But it offered it on wrist bands, ankle bands and shoe tags as well.

 Road ID Interactive